3.9. Module Handling

 Show Example Network

 Opens the example network in a new network tab.
-Only active if an example network exists (otherwise the entry is grayed out).
+This option is only active if an example network exists (otherwise, the entry is grayed out).

-If a module has multiple example networks, this entry is a menu item, showing the number of example networks.
-On selecting, a subnetwork offers all available example networks by their names.
+If a module has multiple example networks, this entry is a menu item, displaying the number of example networks.
+Upon selection, a submenu offers all available example networks by their names.

 Show Help

 Displays the HTML help file for the module in the default browser.
-Only active if a help file exists.
+This option is only active if a help file exists.

 Edit Help

 Edits the mhelp file in MATE.
-Use this option if fields have changed (renamed, new fields, removed fields) or if the module is new.
+Use this option if fields have changed (renamed, new, or removed) or if the module is new.
 This creates the initial mhelp file if it does not exist or refreshes an existing mhelp file with updated field information.

 3.9.1.4.
 Extras